bringauto/package-to-image-placer/README.md

   * If used with no-clone option this file must exist and will be changed.
 * `-config` - Path to the config file.
 Sets Non-interactive mode.
 * `-no-clone` - Do not clone the source image.
 The target image must exist.
 If the operation fails, it may leave the image in an inconsistent state.
-* `-overwrite` - Overwrite files in target image if it exists.
 * `-package-dir` - Initial directory for the package selection.
 Interactive mode only.
-* `-target-dir` - Override target directory on the image from config.
-Non-interactive mode only.
 * `-log-path` - Directory for the log file.
 Default is the current directory (`.`).
 The log file will be created at `log-path/package-to-image-placer.log`.
 * `-h` - Show usage.